programmatoroSeduto/rt2_assignment_1/README.md

 ## Run the project

-As always, the project can be run in two ways: the quick one (strongly recommended; just use the material inside the project), and the slow one (run node per node and test).
+As always, the project can be executed in two ways:

+- the quick one (*strongly recommended*: just use the material inside the project)
+- and the slow one (run node per node and test)

 ### First way - "quick" launch

-Before starting, make sure that the project has been correctly compiled, and, especially, make sure that none of the middlewares are been sourced.
+Before starting, make sure that the project has been correctly compiled, and, especially, make sure that none of the middlewares are sourced.
+Check your `.bashrc` file.

 You can follow these steps:

 1. go inside the folder `/root/rt2_assignment_1/shell/test`.
-It contains everything you need in order to run the entire project.
+It contains everything you need for running the whole project.

 	```bash
 	cd /root/rt2_assignment_1/shell/test